hftf/roirpt/README.md

 #### Stressed pre-initials

-Sometimes the conceit is stretched to include any pre-initial vowel if convenient, even if stressed, such as <samp>era</samp> <kbd>^RA</kbd>, or if it would be annoying to write out.
+Sometimes the conceit is stretched to include any pre-initial vowel, even stressed, if convenient, such as <samp>era</samp> <kbd>^RA</kbd>, or if it would be annoying to write out.
 But words like <samp>efficacy</samp> are probably not in scope.